mermaid-js/mermaid/docs/README.md

 mermaid, is a simple markdown-inspired script language for generating charts from text-definitions, via javascript.
 As such, using it cuts the times it takes to create, modify and render diagrams.

-**Even non-programmers can create diagrams through the [Mermaid Live Editor](https://github.com/mermaidjs/mermaid-live-editor).**
+## Even non-programmers can create diagrams through the [Mermaid Live Editor](https://github.com/mermaidjs/mermaid-live-editor).

-**To use mermaid with your favorite applications, check out the list of [Integrations and Usages of Mermaid](./integrations.md)**
+You can watch some popular mermaid Live Editor tutorials on  [mermaid Overview](./n00b-overview.md) for a quick intro.

-For a more detailed introduction to mermaid, look to the [Beginner's Guide](https://mermaid-js.github.io/mermaid/#/n00b-overview) and [Usage](./usage.md).
+## To use mermaid with your favorite applications, check out the list of [Integrations and Usages of Mermaid](./integrations.md)**

-You can also watch some popular mermaid tutorials on the [mermaid Overview](./n00b-overview.md)
+For a more detailed introduction to mermaid and some of it's more basic uses, look to the [Beginner's Guide](https://mermaid-js.github.io/mermaid/#/n00b-overview) and [Usage](./usage.md).

 ## [CDN](https://unpkg.com/mermaid/)